nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `appt INDEX d/DATE`

 * The command can only be called when the patient addressbook is displayed (after using `list`).
-* Adds a new appointment for the patient under the specified `INDEX`.
+* Adds a new appointment for the patient under the specified `INDEX`, with the given date.
 * The index refers to the index number shown in the displayed patient list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* The appointment is created with the given date.
+* The appointment date **cannot be before the current date**.
 * If a pre-existing appointment is present, it will be overridden by the new appointment.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**